ibm-cloud-docs/satellite/host-latency-test.md

 Each {{site.data.keyword.satelliteshort}} location is [managed from an {{site.data.keyword.cloud_notm}} multizone region](/docs/satellite?topic=satellite-sat-regions#understand-supported-regions).
 You can test the latency between your hosts and the region to make sure you use a low latency connection of less than or equal to 200 milliseconds (`<= 200ms`) round trip time (RTT).
 {: shortdesc}

 1. In your infrastructure provider, log in to a host machine that you want to add to a {{site.data.keyword.satelliteshort}} location.
-For example, you might SSH into the machine from a command line.
+For example, SSH into the machine from a command line.

 2. Note the IP addresses for the {{site.data.keyword.cloud_notm}} region that you want to test